sniclasj/vexillological-vexation/TESTING.md

 # Testing

-## JEST
+## Test Driven Development with JEST

-The game was built iteratively by utilising the JEST testing suite.
+A test driven development approach was taken in order to develop the game.
+This was done by utilising the JEST testing suite.
+Tests were built and validated prior to building core game functionality.

 ## Browser Compatibility